Republican state attorneys general oppose new gag order in Trump documents case

 - Oops!Something went wrong.Please try again later.

-Iowa Attorney General Brenna Bird held a news conference May 31, 2024, announcing the results of her office's audit of victims' services.
-(Photo by Robin Opsahl/Iowa Capital Dispatch)
+Florida Attorney General Ashley Moody addresses a news conference in South Florida on Nov.
+2, 2023, in Boynton Beach.
+(Screenshot/Florida Channel)

-Twenty-four Republican state attorneys general, including Iowa’s, have interceded in the classified-documents prosecution of Donald Trump, opposing special counsel Jack Smith’s request that the trial judge bar Trump from making hostile statements against federal law enforcement.
+Twenty-four Republican state attorneys general, including Nebraska’s Mike Hilgers, have interceded in the classified-documents prosecution of Donald Trump, opposing special counsel Jack Smith’s request that the trial judge bar Trump from making hostile statements against federal law enforcement.

 In a 27-page amicus brief filed by Florida Attorney General Ashley Moody, the states complain that Smith’s motion to amend the former president’s bail conditions amounts to interference in the presidential election.